 A majority of committee members must be physically present for an examination to commence; for doctoral oral examinations this requirement is 3 of the 5 members, for master’s oral examinations the requirement is 2 of the 3 members.
 In addition, it is required that the student being examined, the chair of the committee, and the outside committee member all be physically present at the examination or defense.
 Mediated attendance by the student, chair and outside member is prohibited.

-Ph.D. candidates must be continuously enrolled in Dissertation hours, including during the summer semester, from the time they pass the doctoral examination until successful completion of the final oral examination (defense of dissertation).
-If a student does not have a teaching appointment for the summer, they are still responsible for paying for their summer tuition.
-Enrollment should accurately reflect the amount of work that the candidate expects to accomplish during the semester or Summer Session in question.
+Ph.D. candidates must be continuously enrolled in Dissertation hours from the time they pass the doctoral examination until successful completion of the final oral examination (defense of dissertation).
 There are, however, certain minima to be observed:

-1.Students enroll for a minimum of 6 hours of Dissertation each Fall and Spring semester and a minimum of 3 hours of Dissertation each Summer Session, until the total of post-doctoral exam Dissertation hours is 18.
+1.Students enroll for a minimum of 6 hours of Dissertation each Fall and Spring semester until the total of post-doctoral exam Dissertation hours is 18.
+If a student is enrolled full time the semester of the doctoral examination those hours count towards the 18 hour limit.
 In order to more quickly reach the 18-hour minimum, and to be sooner eligible for GRAships, it is highly recommended that students enroll in 9 hours of Dissertation in the Spring and Fall semesters.

-2.Once a student has accumulated 18 post-doctoral exam Dissertation hours, each subsequent enrollment, including the summer semester, will be for a number of hours agreed upon as appropriate between the student and his or her advisor, the minimal enrollment each semester being 1 hour.
-During the summer semester, GTAs who are past the 18-hour mark may enroll for one hour during the summer, but are responsible for paying their own tuition costs.
+2.Once a student has accumulated 18 post-doctoral exam Dissertation hours, each subsequent enrollment will be for a number of hours agreed upon as appropriate between the student and his or her advisor, the minimal enrollment each semester being 1 hour.

 3.A student must be enrolled in at least one hour of credit at KU during the semester he or she graduates.
 Although doctoral students must be enrolled in 999 while working on their dissertations, per current CLAS regulations, there is no absolute minimum number of ENGL 999 hours required for graduation.